HiKey

 cat /sys/class/thermal/thermal_zone*/temp.
 Ensure adequate cooling (heatsink recommended for sustained loads).
 Verify power supply provides sufficient current (12V 2A or 5V 3A). - Can I use HiKey for deep learning inference?

 - Yes, but limited compared to dedicated accelerators.
-ARM Compute Library provides optimized kernels for Mali GPU (OpenCL).
+ARM Compute Library provides optimised kernels for Mali GPU (OpenCL).
 TensorFlow Lite, ONNX Runtime, and ncnn support ARM64 + Mali GPU.
 Performance suitable for edge inference (MobileNet, SqueezeNet), not training.

 - What's the 60-pin high-speed expansion for?